Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Experiments

 \subsection{Performance on multi-task neural networks}

-Besides the multi-exit neural networks, we also apply the proposed DR-MGF to the multi-task learning problem.
+Besides multi-exit neural networks, we also apply the proposed DR-MGF to the multi-task learning problem.
 We train the multi-task networks on NYUv2 dataset\cite{couprie2013indoor}.
-This dataset contains ground-truth about the semantic segmentation task with 13 classes, depth estimation task and the normal surface prediction task.
-It consists of 1449 RGBD images, and the multi-task prediction results are demonstrated in Fig.\ref{multi-taskprediction}.
+This dataset contains ground truth about the semantic segmentation task with 13 classes, depth estimation task and the normal surface prediction task.
+It consists of 1449 RGB-D images.
+Fig. \ref{multi-taskprediction} illustrates an example of the multi-task prediction results.